 Campaign Activities.
 The FCPA contains other provisions, in addition to those dealing with campaign finance reporting.
-The Office of the Secretary of State recommends a complete reading of the act, which is contained in the Code of Alabama 1975, §17-5-1 through §17-5-21.
+The Office of the Secretary of State recommends a complete reading of the act, which is contained in the Code of Alabama 1975, § 17-5-1 through § 17-5-21.

 Prohibitions.
-Candidates should note the statutes on conduct that are contained in §17-17-33 and §17-17-34 of the Code of Alabama.
+Candidates should note the statutes on conduct that are contained in § 17-17-33 and § 17-17-34 of the Code of Alabama.
 Among the prohibited activities are: making a contribution in someone else's name, buying votes, interfering with a person's right to freely cast a vote, soliciting money or anything of value by physical force, job discrimination, financial reprisal, or threats, or fraudulently misrepresenting oneself as acting for a candidate.
+Other sections of state law also address campaign behavior.
+See pages 20 through 24 for highlights of those statutes.

-Other sections of state law also address campaign behavior; see pages 20 through 24 for highlights of those statutes.
+Other sections of state law also address campaign behavior.
+See pages 19 through 23 for highlights of those statutes.